 During a divorce, your state's marital laws will decide how community property is divided, either equally or equitably.
 Community property states use equal distribution, which means each spouse gets exactly 50% of the community property after a divorce, barring any legal agreements between the ex-spouses.
 Common law states generally use an equitable distribution system.
 In an equitable distribution state, assets are split fairly during a divorce.

 If you die without an estate plan, then a probate court will determine your heirs.
 In a community property state, a surviving spouse is usually entitled to at least some of the marital assets when someone dies without a will.
-They may end up inheriting the deceased spouse’s separate property, too, when there is no will.
+They may end up inheriting the deceased spouse’s separate property, too, (the intestate estate) when there is no will.
 (According to the Policygenius Estate Planning Survey, 21.5% of Americans believe everything will go to their spouse, which isn't always the case.
 Read more about the results.)

 You can typically only give away your share of community property.
 This could pose a problem if you and your spouse have different beneficiaries in mind, so it’s important to create an estate plan that avoids future conflicts.
 If you and your spouse want to leave assets to different beneficiaries, consider speaking with an estate planning attorney to better understand your options.
 Things can get complicated quite easily, like in cases where you've title an asset as community property with right of survivorship — you can’t actually “will” away this asset because it passes automatically to your spouse.